system-transparency/system-transparency/README.md

     * LinuxBoot files
     * Host configuration for stboot
 * An Ext4 partition named STDATA containing
-    * An OS package if boot method is set to _local_.
+    * An OS package if the boot method is set to _local_.
     * An empty directory for use as a cache if the boot method is set to _network_.

 You need to write this image to the hard drive of the host.

 ## Leased server with EFI application installation
-In this scenario we have a closed source UEFI firmware which cannot easily be modified.
-In order to deploy _stboot_ underneath, we will use the Linux EFI stub kernel feature and compile the kernel as an EFI application.
-The idea is to take advantage of the TPM measurements done by the efi firmware. stboot (kernel + initramfs compiled into this kernel) is build as an EFI executable / efi application in this installation option.
-This artifact resides at partition marked as ESP (EFI special partition).
+In this scenario, we have a closed source UEFI firmware that cannot easily be modified.
+To deploy _stboot_ underneath, we will use the Linux EFI stub kernel feature and compile the kernel as an EFI application.
+The idea is to take advantage of the TPM measurements done by the efi firmware. stboot (kernel + initramfs compiled into this kernel) is built as an EFI executable / efi application in this installation option.
+This artifact resides at a partition marked as ESP (EFI special partition).
 The efi firmware measures this file before execution (even with secure boot disabled in our tests).

 When built as an EFI application there is one artifact `out/stboot-installation/efi-application/stboot_efi_installation.img` containing:
 * A VFAT/FAT32 partition named STBOOT marked as an EFI system partition containing:
     * LinuxBoot files compiled as an EFI stub
     * Host configuration for stboot
 *An Ext4 partition named STDATA containing:
-    * An OS package if boot method is set to _local_.
+    * An OS package if the boot method is set to _local_.
     * An empty directory for use as a cache if the boot method is set to _network_.

 You need to write this image to the hard drive of the host.

 ## Colocated server with coreboot payload installation
-In this scenario we can place our own server in the data center.
-This server already contains Open Source firmware and is able to boot a Linux kernel payload after hardware initialization.
+In this scenario, we can place our own server in the data center.
+This server already contains Open Source firmware and can boot a Linux kernel payload after hardware initialization.

 _WORK IN PROGRESS_